 To come up with a proper 2022 housing market forecast, it's important to first forecast where the 10-year bond yield is heading.
 The 10-year bond yield is the most important indicator for mortgage rates, not the Fed Funds rate.
 And mortgage rates, along with new household formation, job and income growth are the biggest factors for housing price growth.

 I believe we are in a permanently low interest rate environment.
-Therefore, even with the Fed expected to raise the Fed Funds rate six times in 2022, I still believe the 10-year bond rate won’t rise much above 2%.
-Although it is at 2.75% now as of April 11!
+Therefore, even with the Fed expected to raise the Fed Funds rate six times in 2022, I still believe the 10-year bond rate won't rise much above 3%.
+(As of Dec 5, 2022, this has so far been wrong with the 10-year bond yield rising to a high of 4.3%.)

 If you have a choice between believing the seven Board of Governors of the Federal Reserve System or the $46+ trillion U.S. bond market, go with the latter.
 The Board of Governors are nominated officials who make mistakes just as much as anyone.